aexol-studio/deenruv/docs/docs/guides/developer-guide/custom-fields/index.md

 :::

 :::tip
-For a working example of this setup, see the [real-world-vendure repo](https://github.com/vendure-ecommerce/real-world-vendure/blob/master/src/plugins/reviews/types.ts)
+For a working example of this setup, see the [real-world-deenruv repo](https://github.com/deenruv-ecommerce/real-world-deenruv/blob/master/src/plugins/reviews/types.ts)
 :::